-The Scrum Master is a valued team member within the Scrum Team that facilitates the development of working software and help the development team in delivering the product increment .
-The Scrum Master is a passionate Agile champion that facilitates adherence to The Scrum GuideTM (http://scrumguides.org) along with the Product Owner and the Development Team.
+The Scrum Master is a valued team member within the Scrum Team that facilitates the development of working software and help the development team in delivering the product increment.
+The Scrum Master is a passionate Agile champion who facilitates adherence to The Scrum GuideTM (http://scrumguides.org) and the Product Owner and the Development Team.
 The Scrum Master is a servant-leader for the Scrum Team.
 The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
 The Scrum Master helps everyone use these interactions collaboratively to maximize the value created by the team.
 The Scrum Master is responsible for ensuring the Scrum framework is understood and enacted.
 Scrum Master does this by ensuring that the Scrum Team executes Scrum theory, practices, and rules.

 REQUIRED SKILLS & COMPETENCIES

 1) Minimum of three (3) years experience as a Professional Scrum Master